mdsayem2535149/style-and-readme-add/README.md

-I changed color, banckgroud,font.and also linkup github.html with style.css
+I changed color, banckgroud,font color to black.and also linkup github.html with style.css